-If your administrator comes back and requests more documentation, don't worry -- you'll probably have a chance to resubmit.
-Whether that means finding a more-detailed receipt in a shoebox, or going back to the pharmacy to see if they can pull up a transaction record, there should be a better source of info out there.
+If your administrator comes back and requests more documentation, don't worry, you'll have a chance to resubmit.
+Whether that means finding a more-detailed receipt in a shoebox, getting an EOB, or going back to the pharmacy to see if they can pull up a transaction record, there should be a better source of info out there.

 Alright, let's file those FSA claims

 Our suggestion?
-Make it a regular habit -- either on a weekly cadence, or even as soon as you make a purchase, so you're always right on top of your available balance (a hearty spreadsheet saved to the cloud so you can access it anytime would be a good start).
+Make it a regular habit — either on a weekly basis, or even as soon as you make a purchase or receive an EOB, so you're always right on top of your available balance (a hearty spreadsheet saved to the cloud so you can access it anytime would be a good start).

 When it comes to starting the filing process, your FSA administrator will usually have a specific way they want to receive claims.
 Some FSA administrators let you submit claims online, while others offer a form to complete.
 With most of the world moving these transactions online, there's a good chance you can submit this way for all expenses.
 But "most" doesn't mean "all" so be ready for some light paperwork if needed.